kwi-dk/py2-ipaddress/README.rst

 The ``ipaddress`` modules (both the original and this backport) are licensed under the `Python Software Foundation License version 2`__.

-The modifications made for Python 2.7 compatibility are hereby released into the public domain by the author.
+The modifications made for Python 2.6 compatibility are hereby released into the public domain by the authors.

 __ https://www.python.org/download/releases/3.4.0/license